-I have read almost every Sarah Dessen book, but Just Listen is my all time favorite one.
+I have read almost every Sarah Dessen book, but Just Listen is my all-time favorite one.
 This particular book follows Annabel who’s just beginning her Junior year of high school.
-On the outside Annabel’s life looks perfect.
+On the outside, Annabel’s life looks perfect.
 She lives in a beautiful home, has equally beautiful sisters, and is a model.
 Up until the previous summer she also had two best friends and a social life.

 What happened to Annabel that summer isn’t something she can talk about.
-She spent the whole summer closing herself off to the world around her, until she meets the mysterious, quiet, music obsessed Owen.
+She spent the whole summer closing herself off to the world around her until she meets the mysterious, quiet, music-obsessed Owen.
 Owen seems to bring Annabel out of her shell a little bit each day.
 Will it be enough for her to come to terms with what happened to hear earlier that summer?

 I had the benefit of reading this book before the movie came out.
 While the movie was good, the book is better.
 Isn’t that always the case?
-This book follows high school freshman Charlie as he navigates his friendship with seniors’ Patrick and Sam.
+This book follows high school freshman Charlie as he navigates his friendship with seniors Patrick and Sam.
 They open him up to an exciting new social life he never expected to have.
-Charlie and Sam also a strike up a romantic relationship (NBD).
+Charlie and Sam also strike up a romantic relationship (NBD).

 Along with Patrick and Sam, Charlie also becomes close with his English teacher, Mr. Anderson.
 Mr. Anderson says my favorite quote from the book, “We accept the love we think we deserve.”
 This quote is something Charlie carries with him throughout the whole novel as he struggles between embracing his new life and running away from what’s happened in his past.

 In this lovely novel by Rainbow Rowell, Cath is obsessed with all things Simon Snow.
-Her and her twin sister, Wren, spent their childhood and teen years reading and rereading the books, dressing up for the movie premieres, and writing fanfic to keep the story alive.
+She and her twin sister, Wren, spent their childhood and teen years reading and rereading the books, dressing up for the movie premieres, and writing fanfic to keep the story alive.

-For Cath, she never wants to abandon Simon Snow, especially now that her and Wren are headed off to college.
+For Cath, she never wants to abandon Simon Snow, especially now that she and Wren are headed off to college.
 If only Wren felt the same way.
 As Wren distances herself further and further from Cath and Simon Snow, Cath finds herself forming an unexpected friendship with her roommate and her roommate’s handsome and charming best friend.